open-sauced/maintainer-intro-course/communication-and-collaboration.md

 ## Project Onboarding

-Onboarding new contributors to your project is important to maintaining its health and growth.
+Onboarding new contributors to your project is essential to maintaining its health and growth.
 And that will become possible through establishing effective communication, starting from your project's documentation.

 Providing clear information and directions about the project's goals, processes, and codebase is the key to helping new contributors collaborate.
 Effective communication allows you to attract contributors to return, learn more about your projects, and continue contributing.
 That way, you can create a sustainable ecosystem where knowledge is shared, responsibilities are distributed, and the project can continue to evolve and grow.